dojo/docs/developer/design/loader/edit1.rst

     }
   );

 "." can be thought of as referring to the "directory" of the current module, and ".." as referring to the "parent directory" of the current module.

-Note that relative module identifiers can only be used to refer to modules within a single package, so "../../someOtherPackage/otherModule" would not be valid.
+**Note that relative module identifiers can only be used to refer to modules within a single package.**  That is, "../" cannot be used to ascend to the top level in the module identifier.
+So in the above example, "../../someOtherPackage/otherModule" would not be valid.

 It is highly recommended that relative module IDs be used by all packages to refer to their own modules, since otherwise it is impossible to load two different packages with the same name (or two different versions of the same package).
 This is explored further in `Relocating Module Namespaces`_.

 Context-sensitive require
 -------------------------

 Let's finish up one last detail about reference modules.
-Suppose I have a function that, depending on program flow, needs to conditionally require and execute some code.
+Suppose we have a function that, depending on program flow, needs to conditionally require and execute some code.
 For example:

 .. code-block :: javascript